Beyond Teal : The Androgynous Organisation (T.A.O.)

 An androgynous organisation has the capacity to combine :

-• Radical Innovation (feminine yang) : combines creative and life-serving purpose with tribal culture’s emphasis on community and spirituality (cf Burning Man, Mystics, Bauhaus).
+• Radical Innovation (feminine yang) : combines creative and life-serving purpose with the tribal culture’s emphasis on community and spirituality (cf tribal culture : Burning Man, Mystics, Bauhaus).

-• Clear Structure (masculine yin) : integrates natural hierarchy (of competence and experience), clear roles, direction, boundaries and processes with the stability, efficiency, and consistency found of traditional and pre-modern hierarchical organizations (cf Church, Army, University).
+• Clear Structure (masculine yin) : integrates natural hierarchy (of competence and experience), clear roles, direction, boundaries and processes with the long term stability, efficiency, and consistency found in traditional and pre-modern hierarchical organizations (cf church, army, university).

-• Impact at Scale (masculine yang) : merges competitive, high-technology approaches for large-scale impact with market-driven dynamics of innovation, growth, and profitability (cf OpenAI, SpaceX, Uber).
+• Impact at Scale (masculine yang) : merges competitive, high-technology approaches for large-scale impact with market-driven dynamics of innovation, growth, and profitability (cf modern companies like OpenAI, SpaceX, Uber).

-• Culture of Care (feminine yin) : blends collaborative, participative and decentralized environments together while ensuring psychological safety with regenerative & inclusive principles (NGOs, permaculture farms, traditional eco-villages).
+• Culture of Care (feminine yin) : blends collaborative, participative and decentralized environments together while prioritizing psychological safety through regenerative & inclusive principles (NGOs, permaculture farms, traditional eco-villages).

 “The culture of an organisation grows in the shadow of its founder” — Jerry Colonna